 When it comes both GPUs and SSDs, AMD’s latest platform is likely to be the go-to choice for many consumers.
 For X670E motherboards, we’re looking at widespread PCI-E 5.0 support for multiple of the latest graphics cards and SSDs.
 Although we can’t see many users opting for dual GPUs nowadays, this still remains a theoretical possibility.

 On the other side of the coin for B650E, we’re looking at multiple options for PCI-E 5.0, but less overall.
 Despite these boards being heavy hitters when it comes to overclocking and other features, they’re still geared towards a demographic that wants high performance at a lower cost.
-For that reason, B650E will be cheaper, but when it comes to PCI-E 5.0, we’re probably going to see perhaps one x16 slot, and possibly two x4 slots.
-So you still get the best of both worlds, just less across the board.
+For that reason, B650E boards are cheaper, but when it comes to PCI-E 5.0, this chipset has a similar amount to X670E options with a slight decrease in the total quantity.

 With memory overclocking, AMD announced that all of the chipsets will support their new EXPO memory technology.
 This one-click overclocking method improves performance at 1080P settings, along with making DDR5 memory latency better.
 Arguably this is needed for DDR5 DIMMs, as the latency is currently one of the only areas holding back a significant performance boost.